-With ongoing talk of the coronavirus – the summer, after all, gives us all a little something to look forward too.
-Days spent splashing in the best paddling pools, the delicious smell of sun cream, and more time to spend time outdoors with the family – take a look at how to make gardening for kids fun.
+We're all dreaming of the time when the mornings and evenings start getting lighter (opens in new tab).
+Days spent splashing in the best paddling pools (opens in new tab), the smell of sun cream (opens in new tab), and more time to spend time outdoors with the family - take a look at how to make gardening for kids (opens in new tab) fun.

 When does summer start in the UK?

-The Met Office report that, this year, summer starts on Saturday 20th June, and ends on Tuesday 22nd September – making it a lovely, long four months.
+The Met Office (opens in new tab) reports that summer starts on Wednesday 21 June 2023 and ends on Saturday 23 September - making it a lovely, long three months.

 The Met Office explain, "The meteorological seasons consist of splitting the seasons into four periods, made up of three months each.
 These seasons are split to coincide with our Gregorian calendar, making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics."

 Most schools begin summer holidays on 1st July, until, normally, the first week of September.

 However, some schools begin their summer holidays earlier in June, and some break up after 1st July.
 To check the summer holiday dates for your school, you can visit this gov.uk page here (opens in new tab).

 So what are your plans for a socially distanced summer?

 Amy is Senior Digital Writer across Woman & Home, GoodTo and Woman, writing about everything from celebrity news to health, fashion and beauty features.
 When she isn't obsessing over the latest dress drop from Marks & Spencer, you'll most likely find Amy out running, or with a cup of tea in hand ready to dive into a gripping new Netflix series.

 Munchies skillet cookie